talon-one/talon_one.rb/docs/IntegrationApi.md

 api_instance = TalonOne::IntegrationApi.new
 loyalty_program_id = 56 # Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. loyalty_card_id = 'loyalty_card_id_example' # String | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. opts = {
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. opts = {
   status: 'active', # String | Filter points based on their status.
   subledger_id: ['subledger_id_example'], # Array<String> | Filter results by one or more subledger IDs.
 Must be exact match.
   customer_session_i_ds: ['customer_session_i_ds_example'], # Array<String> | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
   transaction_uui_ds: ['transaction_uui_ds_example'], # Array<String> | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
   page_size: 50, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example' # String | The field by which results should be sorted.
 You can enter one of the following values:  - `startDate`: Sorts the results by the start date of the points. - `expiryDate`: Sorts the results by the expiry date of the points.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You can only sort by one field at a time.
 }

 begin